 DSP Rank in Pakistan Police

-The DSP Rank is a senior police rank typically achieved through promotion from lower ranks.
-DSPs play a supervisory role in maintaining law and order.
+DSP rank is a senior police rank achieved through promotion from lower ranks.
+They play a very important role in maintaining law and order.
+DSPs work under the SP and manage one to two police stations.

 - DSP is equivalent to Grade 17 in Pakistan’s civil service structure.